 Justin Kan launches his own startup incubator program called Zero-F

-Snap tumbles 9% on day three
+Snap tumbles 12% on day three, erases gains

 Serial entrepreneur Justin Kan, best known for co-founding Twitch, Justin.tv and Socialcam, has left his position as a partner at Y Combinator to start his own startup incubator program.